likornguth/CodePortfolio/docs/project0.md

 ### Functionality

-The tool uses a JavaScript library to manage keyframes and timeline interactions.
+The tool uses the `animation-js` javascript package to manage keyframes and timeline interactions.
 Keyframes are stored as time-value pairs, representing the position of the 3D model at specific points in time.
 Playback controls manage the animation flow, utilizing the provided clock to control timing.

 ### Key Components